Our Covenant

 DRE@brazos-uu.org

-Allison (she/her) is passionate about lifelong learning and community connection.
+Allison (she/they) is passionate about lifelong learning and community connection.
 She supports individual, family, and congregational faith development.
 She has been a member of UUCBV since 2016 and joined the staff in 2021.
 Allison’s spouse, John, and children, Liam and Reid, are central to her purpose to live a nurturing and abundant life.

 John Faber - He/Him/They